Currently shipping Toronto, ON

 Hot TakeStablecoins

-Stablecoins won't replace SWIFT.
-They'll quietly absorb it.
+Stablecoins won't replace SWIFT, they'll quietly absorb it from the inside.

 Everyone keeps framing this as a fight.
 It isn't.
 SWIFT is messaging.
 Stablecoins are settlement.
 The future is MX messages carrying on-chain transaction IDs, with SWIFT operators acting as the trust layer over a stablecoin rail.
 The banks that figure this out first will look like they invented cross-border.
 They didn't.
 They just stopped resisting it.